pymc-devs/pytensor/doc/introduction.rst

     # convert the expression into a callable object that takes `(a, b)`
     # values as input and computes a value for `c`
-    f = aesara.function([a, b], c)
+    f = pytensor.function([a, b], c)

     # bind 1.5 to 'a', 2.5 to 'b', and evaluate 'c'
     assert 4.0 == f(1.5, 2.5)

-Aesara is not a programming language in the normal sense because you write a program in Python that builds expressions for Aesara.
+Pytensor is not a programming language in the normal sense because you write a program in Python that builds expressions for Pytensor.
 Still it is like a programming language in the sense that you have to

 - declare variables ``a`` and ``b`` and give their types,
 - build expressions graphs using those variables,
 - compile the expression graphs into functions that can be used for computation.

-It is good to think of :func:`aesara.function` as the interface to a compiler which builds a callable object from a purely symbolic graph.
+It is good to think of :func:`pytensor.function` as the interface to a compiler which builds a callable object from a purely symbolic graph.
-One of Aesara's most important features is that :func:`aesara.function` can optimize a graph and even compile some or all of it into native machine instructions.
+One of Pytensor's most important features is that :func:`pytensor.function` can optimize a graph and even compile some or all of it into native machine instructions.